|

 may be some confusion here with Walter Sedgwick as both

-were petty Officer Stokers in the Royal Navy who died in
+were Petty Officer Stokers in the Royal Navy who died in

 intended for Walter.